PHCEAC/NotTheQubesHandbook/doc/040-Hardening-Qubes.md

+Todo: move to Securing your workflows section?

-# What are you worried about?
+## What are you worried about?

 * Loss of access to someting you have:
   * your valuable or irreplacable data